 The Leeds (Electoral Changes) Order 2017, to implement recommendations made by the Local Government Boundary Commission for England (LGBCE) for new boundaries in Leeds, was made on 8 November 2017.

 New ward arrangements for Leeds City Council have now successfully completed a 40 day period of Parliamentary scrutiny and will come into force at the local elections in 2018.
 The Order for Leeds City Council can be viewed through the following link.

 On 10 July 2017, the Leeds (Electoral Changes) Order 2017 was laid in draft in Parliament.

-The draft order if made would give effect to the final recommendations that were consulted on during the Local Government Boundary Commission for England’s review of electoral arrangements in Leeds and published on 14 March 2017.
+Now that that draft Order has successfully passed through Parliament, it will give effect to the final recommendations that were consulted on during the Local Government Boundary Commission for England’s review of electoral arrangements for Leeds City Council, and published on 14 March 2017.

 On 14 March 2017 we published our final recommendations for future electoral arrangements in Leeds City Council.
 The report is available in the link below:

 To interact with the final recommendations mapping click on the image above to visit our consultation area.
 You can view both the existing and proposed boundaries and search by area or postcode.

 We have now completed our electoral review of Leeds City Council.
 The changes we have proposed must be approved by parliament.
 A draft Order - the legal document which brings into force our recommendations will be laid before parliament.
 The draft Order will provide for new electoral arrangements for Leeds City Council to be implemented at the local elections in 2018.

 We would like to invite you to participate in our online survey.
 The survey seeks feedback on the review processes and procedures, in order to identify improvements that can be made.
 We would be grateful if you could spare some time to complete the opinion survey.

 The consultation on draft recommendations closed on the 10 January 2017.